zkytony/dot-module-sara-uw/README.md

 9. Re-login

 10. Choose the system configuration that you plan to use with the `sys` command.
+Choose 'SARA Local' if you are running the system on your machine only.
+Choose `SARA UW Master Robot` if you are running the system on both the robot and your local machine and the robot is the master.
+Choose `SARA UW DUB-E Setup` if you are running the system directly on the robot.

+11. Test the installation by running:
+    * Morse simulator in one console: `roslaunch sara_uw_morse simple.launch`
+    * RViz in another console: `roslaunch sara_uw_visualization robot.launch`
+    The simulator and RViz should start.
+Once the simulator starts (can take a while), you should be able to control the robot in the simulator with arrow keys and see the corresponding sensory output in RViz.